On AI and Data Technology Innovation in the Rail Industry. Interview with Gerhard Kress

 Q6.
 What are the main technological components of Railigent?

-Gerhard Kress: Basically our Railigent platform builds on technologies from Mindsphere, enlarged with rail specific elements like data models / semantics, rail specific format translators and of course our applications and data analytics models.
+Gerhard Kress: Basically Railigent builds on technologies from Mindsphere, enlarged with rail specific elements like data models / semantics, rail specific format translators and of course our applications and data analytics models.

 The foundation is a data lake in the cloud (AWS) in which we store the data in a loosely coupled format and create the use case specific structures on read.